earthly/website/blog/_posts/2022-07-02-introduction-pyscript.md

 So, as you can see, Pyscript is great to get started, but if you need to use C-based packages or have performance issues, you may want to take a look at Pyodide.

 PyScript was built using Pyodide, Web assembly, and Emscripten allowing PyScript to inherit important features from Pyodide while simplifying functionality to run Python in the browser.

-Pyodide would be a more suitable option if you’re building performance-intensive applications, especially machine learning-related applications.
+Pyodide would be a more suitable option if you're building performance-intensive applications, especially machine learning-related applications.

 Learn more about PyScript and Pyodide from these resources.